 UEHCL has issued 14m £1 preference shares.
 The perpetual non-cumulative preference shares qualified as Tier 1 capital under the Solvency I regime, but did not meet the full criteria set out in the regulations in order to be treated as either Tier 1 or Tier 2 capital under SII.
 Under the regulations, the preference shares have transitioned into SII as Tier 1 own funds.
 The transitional period ends 31 December 2025.
-Unum UK SII Group has Tier 3 own funds in the form of ancillary own funds, as discussed in section E.1.1 above.
+Unum UK SII Group has Tier 3 own funds in the form of deferred tax assets and ancillary own funds, as discussed at the start of section E.1.2.
+AOF can only be recognised as available in group to the extent that they are available at solo level.
 The Unum UK SII Group solvency position has been calculated using the accounting consolidation based method (Method 1) per Rule 11 of the Group Supervision Part of the PRA Rulebook for Solvency II Firms.
 All intra group transactions are eliminated on consolidation.

-The movement in the year of Tier 1 Own Funds for Unum UK SII Group from £637.2m to £647.5m (post-foreseeable dividend) is driven by the same factors that drove the movements in UL Own Funds, as desribed in section E1.2 above.
+The movement in the year of Basic Own Funds (pre deduction of the DTA restriction) for Unum UK SII Group from £647.5m to £659.4m is driven by the same factors that drove the movements in UL Own Funds, as described in section E1.2 above.
+Basic Own Funds (post deduction of the DTA restriction) has increased from £647.5m to £648.8m.